FelixAllistar/Flipr/TSM_Data_Structure.md

 - All paths in group hierarchies use backticks (`) as separators
 - Operations can be overridden at any level in the group hierarchy
 - Price strings can use TSM's price sources (dbmarket, dbregionmarketavg, etc.)
 - Some operations have module-specific settings not listed here
+- Sale rates require special handling with *1000 multiplier when used individually